 No matter the size of your pantry you can still save money

 Whether you have a walk in pantry or just a cupboard shelf that you have stocked with food.
 Being prepared is important.
 Stocking items you will eat is important.

 DO NOT stock items you will never use.
-It is a waste of money to stock something you won’t use or eat.
-So if there is an item listed in our 10 must have pantry items that you won’t use don’t get it.
+It’s a waste of money to stock something you won’t use or eat.
+So if there is an item listed in our 10 must have pantry items that you won’t use, don’t get it.

-You stock dry goods, canned goods, meal plan staples.
+You stock dry goods, canned goods, meal planning staples.
 Items you use on a regular basis.
 Simple suggestions for pantry items would be dried beans, rice, canned soups and canned vegetables.

 You may stockpile your food storage in your freezer.
 Here is a list of 75 foods you can freeze to save money.

 People who preserve the bounty of the harvest will have rows and rows of home canned produce that they can use all year long.
-And this saves you lots of money.
+This saves you lots of money.